abilian/abilian-developer-guide/design-architecture.rst

 - Factories: "Shift the responsibility for creating instances of complex objects and aggregates to a separate object, which may itself have no responsibility in the domain model but is still part of the domain design."

+Some of these patterns may look a bit scary for a Python developer at first, but they make sense.
+See `Deliver Domain Driven Design Dynamically <http://goo.gl/BvTcHJ>`_ for a good discussion.

 Other patterns
 ~~~~~~~~~~~~~~

 See Eric Evans' book and/or the Domain-Driven Design Reference below.

 References
 ~~~~~~~~~~